Breazile/MandoPuter/README.md

 \* WiFi & Bluetooth are currently not used, but considering Bluetooth in the future.

-Biger RAM and flash storage space means you can add bigger graphics to the startup sequence.
+Bigger RAM and flash storage space means you can add bigger graphics to the startup sequence.
 When loading those images it will attempt to load in RAM.
-If there is not enough RAM then it will load directly from flash to the screen which is slower (loos like a wipe effect).
+If there is not enough RAM then it will load directly from flash to the screen which is slower (looks like a wipe effect).

 The ESP32-S3 Feather has a built-in LiPoly battery fuel gauge which monitors the battery and can give an accurate level of charge (and currently has a [bug](https://github.com/adafruit/circuitpython/issues/6311)).
 All other boards (except Feather M4 Express) need an additional jumper wire to measure the LiPoly battery voltage and is a rough approximation of battery level (because LiPoly batteries are relatively flat when discharging).